vivekragunathan/vivekragunathan.github.io/content/post/2006-12-20-overloading-a-matter-of-taste.md

   - Uncategorized

 ---
-<a href="http://blogs.wdevs.com/mattdoig/archive/2006/08/20/14222.aspx#14244">This</a> was a pretty interesting discussion about method overloading in the managed world.
+[This](http://blogs.wdevs.com/mattdoig/archive/2006/08/20/14222.aspx#14244) was a pretty interesting discussion about method overloading in the managed world.
 As the discussion says that the overloading is a matter of taste.
 It seems that the method overloading in the managed world, indeed, is a matter of taste.
 Sad BUT True !!!
 But on the contrary, it must have been a [strict] rule.
 Overloading might be exhibited differently by each language in the unmanaged world.
 But as far as .NET goes, it must have been made a standard specification.
 Pardon me, if there is one.

 As far traditional C++ goes, the overloaded method resolution starts from the derived but does not have strict type checking eg. for numeric types].
 And the point to note is that only the method in the derived class with the exact prototype as the base is considered the overload.
 Of course, C++ is not as much type safe as C#.
 This is taken care in C# by the override keyword which allows only the exact prototypes to be involved in overloading.
 And at times explicit casting is required unlike in C++.